Meet the team

 Erin is the Network Manager for NMD4C, the neuromuscular disease network for Canada.
 She graduated with a BSc in microbiology & immunology and an MSc in pharmacology from Dalhousie University, and a PhD in laboratory medicine & pathobiology from the University of Toronto.

-Adrienne Capaldi is the Communications Coordinator for the Neuromuscular Disease Network for Canada (NMD4C) led by Dr. Lochmüller.
-Adrienne holds a Masters Degree in research psychology and a Graduate Certificate in professional writing and editing.
+James Davis is the Communications Coordinator for the Neuromuscular Disease Network for Canada (NMD4C) led by Dr. Lochmüller.
+James holds a Masters Degree in Human Kinetics, and brings experience in network creation from his past work building and facilitating a sport safety network across Canada.

 Andreas Roos is Scientific Officer in the Department of Neuropediatrics of University Hospital Essen in Germany.
 Thanks to his longstanding collaboration with Hanns and the Lochmüller Lab team, he now holds an adjunct professorship at the University of Ottawa and is a visiting member of the lab.